Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/README.md

 **Supported features:**

-- Schedule local repeatable or one-time notifications
+- Schedule local repeatable or one-time notifications.
-- Cancel scheduled or already displayed notifications
+- Cancel scheduled or already displayed notifications.
--  Android specific:
+- Android:
   - Create and modify notification channels/categories on Android Oreo and above
   - Set custom notification icons.

-- iOS specific:
+- iOS:
   - Use the Apple Push Notification Service  (APNs) to send remote notifications.
-  - Modify remote notification content if they are received when the app is running.
+  - Modify remote notification content if they are received while the app is running.
-  - Group notification into threads (iOS 12 only)
+  - Group notification into threads (only  supported on iOS 12+)

 **Requirements:**

-- Supports Android 4.1 (API 16)/iOS 10 and above.
+- Supports Android 4.1 (API 16)/iOS 10 and newer.
-- Compatible with Unity 2018.2 and above.
+- Compatible with Unity 2018.2 and newer.

 ## Summary:

-The runtime API is split into two classes AndroidNotificationManager and iOSNotificationManager which respectively can be used to schedule local notification for Android and iOS respectively.
+The runtime API is split into two classes AndroidNotificationCenter and iOSNotificationCenter which respectively can be used to schedule and manage notifications for Android and iOS respectively.
+You can

-TODO

-## Examples:

 **Android:**

 - **Create a notification channel:**

-  Every local notification must belong to a notificatiuon channel, notification channels are only supported by the system on Android Oreo (9.0) and above.
-On previous versions the channel behaviour is simultate, therefore settings such as priority  (`Importance`) should be set on the channel.
+  Every local notification must belong to a notification channel, notification channels are only supported by the system on Android Oreo (9.0) and above.
+On previous versions the channel behaviour is simulate, therefore settings such as priority  (`Importance`) should be set on the channel.

   ```
   var c = new AndroidNotificationChannel()